joesimmonsIT/ticket-lifecycle/README.md

 </p>
 <p>
 Select the next ticket, for this tutorial #953166. <br /> <br />
-Priority: Select the approriate priority type, for this tutorial we will select "Normal". <br /> <br />
+Priority: Select the appropriate priority type, for this tutorial we will select "Normal". <br /> <br />
-Assigned to: Select the approriate Agent, for this tutorial we will select "John Doe". <br /> <br />
+Assigned to: Select the appropriate Agent, for this tutorial we will select "John Doe". <br /> <br />
-SLA Plan: Select the approriate SLA Plan, for this tutorial we will select "Sev C". <br /> <br />
+SLA Plan: Select the appropriate SLA Plan, for this tutorial we will select "Sev C". <br /> <br />
 Select "Post Reply". <br /> <br />
 </p>
 <br />